Gonorrhoea

 By ReachOut Content Team

-Gonorrhoea is a common bacterial sexually transmitted infection (STI).
-It often has no immediate symptoms, but it can cause a lot of damage to the reproductive system if left untreated.
-It’s easy to diagnose and simple to cure with antibiotics.
+Gonorrhoea is a common sexually transmitted infection (STI) that’s easy to get diagnosed and simple to cure.
+It often has no immediate symptoms, but it’s important to get checked since it can lead to complications if left untreated.

 This can help if: